francesco-di-maggio/modulo/README.md

 ### List & Multichannel

-Modules can stream either control signals (numeric data) or audio signals.
+Modules can stream both control (data) and audio signals.
 The latter can be distinguished in their name by the appended ```~``` (tilde) symbol.
-Each module accepts either a list of data (control signals), or multichannel audio signals (```mc.```).
 As each device permits a different set of input channels, each module is designed to automatically adapt to the number of input channels.

 * Please note that Max’s DSP engine has to be refreshed (turned off and on) to update the number of channels.